 After the midnight firework show, much of the crowd head out to the city’s dancefloors, often staying out til morning light.
 If you’re not a big party-goer, then take part in the Berlin Silvesterlauf, which is a “pancake race” style event in which the runners flip flapjacks as they race towards the finishing line.

 On New Year’s Eve, it is practically summer in Brazil which is why so many visitors would rather take to celebrating on the beach rather than in a bar or club.
 Around 2 million people gather across the 2.5-mile-long Copacabana beach for fireworks and champagne on the night.
 It’s a tradition to wear white in Rio on New Year’s Eve, as it is said to bring in luck for the next year.

 If you want to get a good spot, start looking for your space from around 10 pm.
 It’s often busiest in front of the landmark hotel, Copacabana Palace, which is the location for the main-stage concerts.
 The lifeguard stations on the final stretch of the beach are not quite as crowded, with those in the know suggesting setting up a spot between posts 5 and 6.

 Head North and across the border into Edinburgh, where annual New Year festivities last for three days.
-Hogmanay events start on the 30th December which a torch procession across the city which ends with a firework finale.
-New Year’s Eve is all about big street parties and concerts, including a huge open-air Kelidh (a traditional Celtic party), which end with 4.5 tons of fireworks exploding over the city.
+Hogmanay events start on the 30th of December which a torch procession across the city which ends with a firework finale.
+New Year’s Eve is all about big street parties and concerts, including a substantial open-air Kelidh (a traditional Celtic party), which ends with 4.5 tons of fireworks exploding over the city.